jam01/xtrasonnet/docs/camel.md

 !!! note
-    If you wanted to media types through an exchange property or message header in the Java DSL, you can use the values in the  `XtrasonnetConstants`.
+    If you wanted to specify media types through an exchange property or message header in the Java DSL, you can utilize the values in `XtrasonnetConstants`.

 ## cml Library